How Many Job Applications Should You Send Out?

 2. Highlight your achievements

-Whenever possible, use numbers to explain your impact or results.
-Hiring managers love numbers!
+Wherever possible, use numbers to explain your impact or results.
+Hiring managers love tangible evidence that shows you can achieve!

 Expert Tip

-professional resume writers know how to organize your resume to appeal to hiring managers.
+Professional resume writers at ZipJob know how to organize your resume in a way that will appeal to hiring managers.
 Check out our guide to the best resume writing services to find your perfect fit!

 3. Only include relevant information

-One of the biggest mistakes job seekers make is including too much irrelevant information on their resume and job application.
-Read through the job description before applying to each position to ensure you're including only the skills and experience that are relevant for that particular position.
+One of the biggest mistakes that job seekers make is including irrelevant information on their resume or in job applications.
+Read through each job description thoroughly before applying to ensure you’re only including the skills and experience that are relevant to that particular position.

 4. Network

-The best way to land a job today is through networking.
-Many job seekers only apply for jobs they find on major job sites like Indeed, but this is a mistake.
-Applying online is the hardest way to land interviews.
-A recent LinkedIn survey revealed that 85% of jobs today are filled through networking.
+One of the best ways to land a job today is through networking.
+Many job seekers only apply for roles they find on popular job sites such as Indeed, but this really narrows your opportunities.
+Applying online is a hard way to land interviews.

 Hi Anne,

-I'm wondering whether you have any contacts with your company’s hiring personnel, and if you would feel comfortable making an introduction.
-If you feel that you’re familiar enough with my work history and skills to put me in contact with [hiring manager name}, I would greatly appreciate it!
+I'm wondering whether you have any contacts with your company’s hiring personnel and if you would be comfortable with making an introduction.
+If you feel that you’re familiar enough with my work history and skills to put me in contact with [hiring manager name], I would really appreciate it!

 5. Follow up

 You should always follow up after submitting your resume.
-Experts disagree on how soon and how many times, but not following up at all can put you at a disadvantage at getting a job.
-Use your best judgement and remember to be polite!
+Experts disagree on how soon and how many times, but not following up at all can put you at a real disadvantage.
+Use your best judgment, and remember to be polite!

-Send out at least 10 resumes and cover letters per week while you're job searching.
-By focusing on the quality of applications rather than quantity, you will improve your response rate.
+To sum up how many jobs you should apply for, stick to sending out about 10 resumes a week.
+By focusing on the quality of applications rather than quantity, you’ll improve your response rate.
 Remember to tailor your resume and cover letter to each position you apply for.

-Set aside a few hours a day to get two to three quality job applications out, and keep in mind that job searching usually means communicating with other people.
-Balance your time between job seeking, talking to people, and building your professional skills.
+Keep in mind that job searching usually means communicating with other people.
+Balance your time between job seeking, networking, and building those professional skills.

 Written by